oceanprotocol/docs/content/tutorials/react-publish-data-set.md

 ## Finished

-That's it, if you have no errors in your `console.log` and you receive alert after you click `Register asset` you have successfully registered an asset.
+That's it.
+If you have no errors in your `console.log` and you receive an alert after you click `Register asset` then you have successfully registered an asset.

-Here is full source of `src/App.js` that you should have if you followed this tutorial:
+Here is the full source of `src/App.js` that you should have if you followed this tutorial:

 ```javascript
 import React, { Component } from 'react'